 There is growing support in the medical community for a natural supplement known as MigreLief (formerly Migra Lieve, also called Migre Lief or Migre-Lief and MigraHealth or Migra Health).
-The "triple therapy" is being adopted by more and more doctors involved in treating migraine, and in many clinics such as the New York Headache Center.
+The "triple therapy" is being adopted by more and more doctors involved in treating migraine, and has been used in many clinics such as the New York Headache Center.

 It's is actually just a combination of ingredients that are not so new at all.
 First, feverfew.
 Feverfew has, of course, been used for years as a headache preventative treatment.
 MigreLief uses feverfew that is standardized to 0.7% Parthenolide – many feverfew supplements contain unpredictable amounts of the herb, and so give varying results.
 Unlike many feverfew supplements, it also contains other naturally occurring phytochemicals from feverfew, which is important because we don't yet fully understand what it is in the herb that helps with migraine.
 (Read more about feverfew as a migraine treatment)

 Riboflavin is the second ingredient, otherwise known as vitamin B-2.
 Vitamin B2 is important in the development of co-enzymes that keep your brain functioning well.
 It's still being researched as a treatment for migraine by itself, but as a part of the triple therapy it seems to be effective.
 B vitamins help to make energy and set it free when your body needs it.
 Lack of B-2 may lead to problems such as burning and itching eyes or mouth sores.
 A 1998 study showed riboflavin to be better than a placebo in decreasing the number of migraines in patients.